-Quickstart: Create a new Azure API Management service instance by using PowerShell
+Quickstart: Create a new Azure API Management instance by using PowerShell

 Azure API Management helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
 API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
-API Management lets you create and manage modern API gateways for existing backend services hosted anywhere.
+With API Management, create and manage modern API gateways for existing backend services hosted anywhere.

 Prerequisites